 Representation of a Flow Cytometry result.
 Created with BioRender.

 So in our case, the x-axis quantifies protein A and the y-axis quantifies protein B. So if you have a cell present in the right bottom part of the graph, this cell expresses protein A, but doesn’t express protein B. If you have a cell on the top right part of the graph, it expresses both proteins A and B. And so on…

 Note that a cell usually expresses much more than a single copy of a protein.
 The “amount” of protein can be measured by how far away from the origin of the graph the dot is present.
 Meaning that a cell located in the middle of the x-axis expresses less protein A than a cell located at the far right of the graph.

 Now you must be asking, how can we test more than 2 different proteins?
 Well, when analyzing flow cytometry data you can actually select (or gate) your cells of interest for further study.
 Let’s say that you really wanted to analyze cells that are positive for proteins A and B (top right quadrant).
 You would then draw a gate (a circle in our case, but it can be square or any other shape) around this population.

 Once the population is selected, you can change the axis to analyze other proteins.
 Imagine that you had also stained your sample for with antibodies against protein C and protein D. By placing protein C on the x-axis and D on the y-axis you can analyze their expression.

 Representation of a Flow Cytometry gating.
 Created with BioRender.

-If you see cells at the top right quadrant, these cells are not only positive for protein C and D but also for A and B, since these were the cells you selected at first.
+If you see cells at the top right quadrant, these cells are not only positive for proteins C and D but also for A and B, since these were the cells you selected at first.
 And you can go on, and analyze different proteins and combinations of proteins in each cell population.